• Skip to primary navigation

 Instructions

-2. In another bowl, combine the flour and baking powder.
+2. In another mixing bowl, combine the flour and baking powder.
 Sift the dry ingredients slowly to the large bowl, whisking continuously.

 • Category: Dessert